-There are a multitude of dynamics involved in understanding wolf-livestock conflict risk.
-Conflict mitigation requires --at the minimum--the understanding of wolf hunting behavior and understanding prey vulnerability.
+There is a multitude of dynamics involved in understanding wolf-livestock conflict risk.
+Conflict mitigation requires --at the minimum-- understanding of wolf hunting behavior and understanding prey vulnerability.

-As wolves circulate around their territory and encounter and test prey under various conditions, they gain information about prey vulnerability to hunting (finding, catching, killing).
+Basic Wolf Hunting Behavior As wolves circulate around their territory and encounter and test prey under various conditions, they gain information about prey's vulnerability to hunting (finding, catching, killing).
 Through trial and error, wolves end up with whichever prey they can capture.

 If the prey, however, turns and faces the wolves, standing its’ ground, the risk to the wolf increases.
-If the wolves are unsuccessful in getting a flight response, in most cases the wolves will back down and seek more vulnerable options.
+If the wolves are unsuccessful in getting a flight response, in most cases, the wolves will back down and seek more vulnerable options.

-Like many predators, wolves can occasionally kill more than can be immediately eaten.
-Though “surplus” killing is uncommon, it does happen and generally this is seen in late winter months when ungulates are more physically compromised.
+Like many predators, wolves can occasionally take more than can be immediately consumed.
+Though “surplus” killing is uncommon, it does happen, and generally, this is seen in late winter months when ungulates are more physically compromised.
 As with any predation event, there always exists a set of circumstances that led to the successful kill.
-It is no different in the case of surplus killing; sufficient vulnerability existed in a group of animals that allowed for the multiple kills.
+It is no different in the case of surplus killing; sufficient vulnerability existed in a group of animals that allowed for multiple kills.
 Prey in a weakened state due to winter severity, deep snow, challenging terrain, herd illness, or prey behavior are some factors that can play into a surplus killing event.
 If the carcasses are left on the landscape, wolves will generally return to a kill site for several days to continue consuming the remains.
 Surplus kills also provide valuable food resources to other animals via scavenging during the time of year when other carnivores need these resources the most.

 mother up or leave their calf behind

-Wolves can and will take advantage of landscape features that lead to increased vulnerability in prey, thus higher hunting success
+Terrain/topographyWolves can and will take advantage of landscape features that lead to increased vulnerability in prey, thus, higher hunting success.

-Bogs and/or deep snow
+Bogs or deep snow

-Draws/ creek beds
+Draws and creek beds

 Mothering instincts of cows